guscost/react-tsx-app/README.md

 /// <amd-module name="hooks/use-mobile"/>
 ```

 By convention, shadcn/ui component names are prefixed with `ui/`, and application components are capitalized and not prefixed.
 Only one module may omit a name declaration.
-It's a little bit clunky, but this whole architecture is more like "Previous.js" anyway.
+It's a little clunky, but this whole architecture is more like "Previous.js" anyway.

 ## Deployment